bbarber190/python-practice/README.md

-# python-practice
+r# python-practice
 practicing python
 '''mood = input("Hey Brandon this is Sonic how are you! ") print("Nice! im" ,mood,"too just running in green hill zone!
 Its very nice out here! im about to hit up a chilli dog "
                       "suprsingly with Robonik!")
 q2 = "on a scale 1- 100 rings how much you bet its a trap?" rating = eval(input(q2))
 print("Yeah i had a feeling.
-I already doged a badnick' ) '''
+I already dogged a badnick' ) '''